Pourskyy/NewbieVim/docs/git-github-setup.md

 Tell the agent about your new key so it can use it

 - **Step 3**: Viewing your public key
-This step lets you see the public part of your key (the part you'll share with GitHub).
+This step lets you see the public part of your key (the part you'll share with GitHub)
 ```bash
 bashCopycat ~/.ssh/id_ed25519.pub
 ```
 Shows the content of your public key file
-You'll see a long string of text that starts with "ssh-ed25519" and ends with your email This is what you'll copy to paste into GitHub in the next step
+You'll see a long string of text that starts with "ssh-ed25519" and ends with your email
+This is what you'll copy to paste into GitHub in the next step

-Think of it like this: You're creating a special lock and key.
-You keep the private key (id_ed25519) secret on your computer, while sharing the matching public lock (id_ed25519.pub) with GitHub so only your computer can access your account.
+Think of it like this: You're creating a special lock and key
+You keep the private key (id_ed25519) secret on your computer
+while sharing the matching public lock (id_ed25519.pub)
+With GitHub so only your computer can access your account
 Add the SSH key to your GitHub account:

 - **Step 4**: Go to GitHub → Settings → SSH and GPG keys
 Click "New SSH key"
 Paste your copied key and save

 - **Step 5**: Test your connection: